UglySquid/UglySquid.github.io/about.markdown

 My name's Christine but you can call me Chris 😻

-I'm currently an IBDP student at Milliken Mills Highschool hoping to become a first year computer science student at University of Waterloo.
+I'm currently an engineering student at McMaster University!

 ## This website:
 It's cooler than a README file and I needed this repository to host things on GitHub Pages :sorriest_sorry_ever:

-If you expected something more, there might be some writing in the future?1!!
+If you expected something more, there might be some more in the future?1!!

 <!-- no one asked but (in lbs.):
 BN: 95